 Click here to see interior shots and to read Joan's description of the apartment from My Way of Life.

-(Photos courtesy of Bryan Johnson.)
+(Above two photos courtesy of Bryan Johnson.)

 Imperial House.
 150 East 69th Street, between Lexington Avenue and 3rd Avenue.

 Map of 150 E 69th St

 The Imperial House was built in 1960 on the former site of the New York Foundling Hospital.
 It has 30 floors and 378 apartments.
 It was converted to a co-op in 1971.

 Joan lived in the 9-room apartment 22-G from 1967 to September 1973.
 The apartment cost @ $500,000.
 Click here to see interior shots and to read Joan's description from My Way of Life.

 Also included on this page is a floor plan of the apartment and color photos of how it looked when put on the market for $5.5 million in 2007.

 From September 1973 until her death in May 1977, she lived in the 5-room apartment 22-H, which cost $85,000.
 Click here to see interior shots and to read the accompanying Architectural Digest text, as well as Joan's reaction to the 1976 magazine article.

 been incorrectly reported on the findadeath.com site that this building